bplmaps/lmec-main-site/content/articles/interview-richard-pegg.md

 These two maps were inspired by a pair of maps first drawn in the 1190s and then because of their importance carved into stone in 1247 CE.
 Since that time rubbings from those stone steles, which still stand in Suzhou today, have been made and collected.
 This exhibition has copies of both.
 Conceptually, creating celestial and terrestrial maps that have equal weight visually had been common in Europe during the 17th and 18th centuries, particularly in the making of globes, but began to disappear in the 19th century.
 In China too, by the 19th century, maps might include both terrestrial and celestial information, but one type was always prioritized over another through the space allocated on any given map.

-The blue maps, thenm are unusual in a European as well as Chinese context, in that two large format maps, one terrestrial and one celestial, of essentially the same size, were produced as a set.
+The blue maps, then, are unusual in a European as well as Chinese context, in that two large format maps, one terrestrial and one celestial, of essentially the same size, were produced as a set.
 The blue maps intentionally reference the stele maps of 1247 in an effort to activate, in a conversation over time, the reasons those maps were made five hundred years earlier.

 **These maps are physical objects with a very specific material history.
 Can you give us a short backstory of their life courses as objects?
 After they were made, who owned them over time, and how did they eventually come to collections outside of East Asia?**